onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

     https://share.google/aimode/2RTW1AH8a7knbITgq
     https://www.biblegateway.com/passage/?search=Genesis%2032%3A22-32&version=NIV
     https://en.wikipedia.org/wiki/Jacob_wrestling_with_the_angel
-jews see themselves not as having made the choice - they had no choice - God chose them maybe just give up on this jew thing - you don't know enough and this is a bad idea - or not?
+    Struggling with God (or "wrestling with God") refers to a deep, active, and often difficult personal engagement with faith, characterized by questioning God, grappling with doubts, or protesting life's challenges.
+Far from being a sign of weak faith, it is viewed as a honest, transformative, and often necessary process of spiritual maturity that mirrors the biblical story of Jacob, who was renamed Israel—meaning "one who struggles with God". jews see themselves not as having made the choice - they had no choice - God chose them maybe just give up on this jew thing - you don't know enough and this is a bad idea - or not?
 A "Closed" Covenant: Judaism is considered an ethno-religious, tribal identity.
 It is a covenant intended specifically for the Jewish people.